 Start the morning as the birds are waking with breakfast by the river.
 Then we will gather in the Riverside Studio for an orientation and overview of what the week has in store related to our daily meditation and mindfulness practice.
 We will take some time to learn some theory followed by a shorter practice.
-Following lunch, we will embark on a walking tour of Mindo to help you feel at home in this ecotourist village and explore some of the sites and activities you may want to take in during your free time.
-Later in the afternoon, there will be an opportunity to tour the local Orchid Garden to take in some of the over 4,000 species growing in Ecuador (more than anywhere in the world), from big colourful ones to others that require a magnifying glass to see.
+After lunch, some free time has been built in to settle in properly, with lots of options of things to do if you already feel settled in.
 We will then meet in the Riverside Studio again later in the day for our meditation & mindfulness practice before heading out for a delicious dinner at a restaurant belonging to some of Alison’s extended family in town – all cooked in a wood-fired oven.
 After dinner, a few other family members will teach you how to make empanadas – for desert.
 Eat them while they’re hot!
 Mmmmmmm.

 We will start the day, waking up with our morning meditation & mindfulness practice.
 After breakfast, we will head out on an amazing walk through a private reserve with local naturalist whose knowledge and appreciation for the natural world are astounding.
 You will be amazed by how fast trees grow, as you do a second hike through EarthTreks’ reforestation project to see some of the over 13,500 new trees now growing there.
 You will have an opportunity at this point to plant a tree as part of the project.
 Then we will head back to the village for a healthy traditional meal, followed by our late afternoon meditation and mindfulness practice.
 The evening is yours to enjoy however you wish.